 While playing Overwatch, the low profile keys gave an excellent response in enabling strategic and speedy action, not to mention the fast performance in activating different moves and in moving from one move to the next one.
 Besides, as I was already the best gaming mouse in both titles the moves were quite calculated and precise in every aspect.

-The dongle offers a premium grade wireless connectivity.
-As per Logitech’s claims the dongle is built and tested for all of the gaming environments.
-So, for serious gaming prefer dongle over Bluetooth connection.
+The dongle offers premium-grade wireless connectivity.
+As per Logitech’s claims, the dongle is built and tested for all of the gaming environments.
+So, for serious gaming prefer a dongle over a Bluetooth connection.
 The good thing is that if you don’t like wireless connectivity, you have the option of wired connectivity with an included Micro USB to USB Type-A cable.
 (For better connectivity you may also need the DisplayPort to DisplayPort cable, or DisplayPort to HDMI Adapter).

-To make it gamer friendly, the Logitech has added additional handy features such as toggle between three profiles by using F keys.
+To make it gamer-friendly, Logitech has added additional handy features such as toggle between three profiles by using F keys.
 Though the keyboard lacks n-key rollover, in my case it still was able to register as many as 25 keys simultaneously.
-Sadly the G915 TKL lacks 5 programmable G buttons which the full-sized G915 is equipped with which means the multitaskers might be at disadvantage in this regard.
+Sadly the G915 TKL lacks 5 programmable G buttons which the full-sized G915 is equipped with which means the multitaskers might be a disadvantage in this regard.

 As far as battery life is concerned the G915 TKL comes with a powerful battery.
-In a single charge the battery can last 40 hours.
+In a single charge, the battery can last 40 hours.
 For charging the keyboard uses Micro USB to USB Type-A cable.
-In my experience the keyboard with maximum brightness and in full working delivered best battery performance.
+In my experience, the keyboard with maximum brightness and in full working delivered the best battery performance.
 In 13 hours of maximum use, only 1/4th battery was dropped.

 Features and Software

 G915 TKL comes with Logitech’s G Hub software.
 At first, the software might not seem intuitive, getting used to the software is relatively easy.
-The software allows reprogramming lighting pattern of keys, media controls, G-Logo and RGB brightness button.
+The software allows reprogramming lighting patterns of keys, media controls, G-Logo, and RGB brightness buttons.
 Besides, the nine preset RGB effects make it easy to handle the lighting feature.

-Overall, the G915 TKL is an amazing gaming keyboard which you can probably buy at high price tag.
-The hefty price tag of 200$ is the only limitation which restricts the gamers from buying it.
-In fact this is one of the most expensive TKL wireless keyboards.
+Overall, the G915 TKL is an amazing gaming keyboard that you can probably buy at the high price tag.
+The hefty price tag of 200$ is the only limitation that restricts the gamers from buying it.
+In fact, this is one of the most expensive TKL wireless keyboards.